May 12, 2026 • 4 min read

 Desalination is a technique to remove salt and other minerals from seawater, inland seas, brackish water from rivers or even wastewater.
 And while desalination plants are often built to provide drinkable water to populations in water stressed regions, a growing share of global desalination capacity is being devoted to refineries, mines, power plants, and oil and gas facilities.

-Desalination infrastructure can be cost-competitive with other possible sources of water in dry regions.
+Desalination infrastructure can be cost competitive with other possible sources of water in dry regions.
 And it’s particularly viable if plant owners can demonstrate environmentally sensitive strategies to manage the brine by-product of the desalination process.

-Reusing industrial wastewater to make projects viable
+Water lifecycle cost reduction – treating and reusing industrial wastewater to make projects viable

 Facilities like refineries, power stations, smelters and chemical plants produce large volumes of wastewater.
 This water needs to be treated to remove the harmful chemicals, and then it’s usually returned to the environment.

-However, owners of water intensive facilities can also explore techniques to reuse the wastewater from their processes, in an ongoing cycle.
-This is possible through desalination, or a series of other water treatment processes, depending on the nature of the wastewater.
+This is possible through desalination, or a series of other proven and readily available water treatment processes, depending on the nature of the wastewater.

 While more costly than accessing fresh water directly, this circular approach to water management is advantageous in water stressed or remote regions.
 It can drastically reduce the water footprint of emerging industrial facilities, such as refineries for renewable fuels.
 Or it can even see new collaborations between facilities in water stressed regions, with one facility’s wastewater solving a nearby facility’s water access challenge.